IMPD Numbers show an increase in non-criminal homicides

 “I heard a single shot and my dogs started barking,” Jontae Halliburton said.

-When officers arrived, they found a man who was suffering from gun shots wounds outside a home.
+When officers arrived, they found a man who was suffering from gunshot wounds outside a home.
 He later passed away.
 The man has been identified as 26-year-old Damonte R. Parker.

 “It’s heartbreaking – and my condolences go out to the family – father – brother mother,” Halliburton added.